-The size frequency data for the deep-freezing longline fishery from Taiwan, China for the period 1980-2009 is available.
-In general, the amount of catch for which size data for the species are available before 1980 is still very low.
+The size frequency data for the deep-freezing longline fishery from Taiwan, China for the period 1980-2012 is available.
+In general, the amount of catch for which size data for the species are available before 1980, across all fleets, is still very low.
 The data for the Japanese longline fleets is available; however, the number of specimens measured per stratum has been decreasing in recent years.
 Few data are available for the other fleets.

-- Trends in average weight can be assessed for several industrial fisheries although they are incomplete or of poor quality for most fisheries before 1980, between 1986 and 1991, and in recent years, due to the lack of length samples for the fleets referred to above (Fig. 8). - Catch-at-Size/Age tables are available but the estimates are highly uncertain for some periods and fisheries including:

-- all industrial longline fleets before the mid-60s, from the early-1970s up to the early-1980s and most fleets in recent years, in particular fresh-tuna longliners - the complete lack of size samples from the driftnet fishery of Taiwan, China over the entire fishing period (1982-92) - the paucity of catch by area data available for some industrial fleets (Taiwan, China, NEI, India and Indonesia)
+- Trends in average weight can be assessed for several industrial fisheries although they are incomplete or of poor quality for most fisheries before 1980, between 1986 and 1991, and in recent years, due to the lack of length samples for the fleets referred to above (Fig. 8). - Catch-at-Size/Age tables are available but the estimates are highly uncertain for some periods and fisheries including: - all industrial longline fleets before the mid-60s, from the early-1970s up to the early-1980s and most fleets in recent years, in particular fresh-tuna longliners - the complete lack of size samples from the driftnet fishery of Taiwan, China over the entire fishing period (1982-92) and the small-scale fisheries of Indonesia (1950-2012). - the paucity of catch by area data available for some industrial fleets (Taiwan, China, NEI, India and Indonesia)

 Fig. 8.
-Albacore: Average weight in kg of the catches of all fleets (blue), gillnet (red), LL-JPN (dark green), LL-TWN (black), Purse seine (green) and other gears (grey) from 1950 to 2011.
+Albacore: Average weight in kg of the catches of gillnet, longline-JPN, longline-TWN,CHN, purse seine and other gears from 1950 to 2012.